warisdgk/Android-MVVM-Test-App/README.md

 1. **di** - This folder will have Dependency Injection related Classes
 1. **ui** - UI will hold all the UI app components like Activities and Fragments
 1. **utils** - A space for utilities that will be used by all over the application

+## Commit Messages Format Inspiration
+For maitaing code and tracing the specific feature or a fix for the reference purpose becomes a hard thing even after using **Git** due to poorly written commit messages.
+Just to keep thing tidy I prefer to use the following format: [Scemantice Commit Messages](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716)